cado-security/product-help/docs/cado/discovery-import/kubernetes.md

 The diagram below provides a high-level overview of how this works:

 ![Cado Host K8s Flow](/img/kubernetes-flow.png)

-### Kubernetes RBAC Requirements

-Cado requires write and execute access to containers to download and run the Cado Host binary.
-Specifically, Cado requires `get` and `list` permissions for the `pods` resource, and `get` and `create` permissions for the `pods/exec` resource.

 ### Using a Custom Image